 - Noteworthy/Stamford American is adjusting hours to 10 a.m.-1 p.m.

-- The Tax Assessor Collector office is not taking appointments.
-To renew registration, do title work, etc, you can renew with credit card over the phone, mail supporting documents to PO Box 511, Anson TX 79501 or renew online at txdmv.org.
+- The Tax Assessor Collector office is re-opening on May 18.
+Please do not wait inside the office.
+Also they encourage utilizing mail, phone or online to renew vehicle registrations.
+Supporting documents can be mailed to PO Box 511, Anson TX 79501 or renew online at txdmv.org.

 - Stamford Insurance Agency is closing their lobby area.
 If business can be handled over the phone or email, contact them at 325-773-2754 or firstname.lastname@example.org.
 Payments can be dropped in the basket.
 Please contact them when dropping payments off.

 - First Bank Texas will be moving to drive-through only for regular business.
 Appointments can be made for lobby access.
 Contact at 325-773-2122 for more info.

 - BBVA Compass has moved to drive-through only for regular business.
 Contact 325-773-5755 for more info.

 - Decker Capital Partners has closed their lobby to traffic.
 Business can be done through phone or in-person by appointment only.
 Call 325-773-2800 for more info.

 - Edward Jones has closed their lobby to traffic.
 Business can be done through phone or in-person by appointment only.
 Call 325-773-5667 for more info.

 - SGDA Law Office has closed their lobby to traffic.
 Business can be done through phone or in-person by appointment only.
 Call 325-773-2255 for more info.

 - Stamford Family Clinic is offering visits through telemedicine, via webcam or telephone.
 Contact the clinic at 325-773-2900 for more info.
 Additionally they have moved to their new location at 1303 Mabee Street (the old Mabee Clinic).